Here’s a nice collection of resources for teaching and working in school and community gardens with Spanish speakers:

 The LA Common Ground Garden Program has a School Garden Start Up Guide in Spanish and English found on their school gardens resource page.
 This 5-page handout highlights the basics for starting a program.

 Project EAT, which supports school gardens in the Hayward School District translated some of the Creating and Sustaining Your School Garden Workshop resources in to Spanish.
 They used these documents to help train community members and parents that were supporting school gardens.
 Find documents on the following: CA Frost Guide, Garden Tool List, Crop Planning Chart and Planting Guide, Introduction to Annual and Perennial Plants, Outdoor Classroom Management, Basic Garden Bed Types, Harvest Tips, and a Garden Feature Planning Chart.
 View the Spanish versions here.
-Thanks to Ottilla Cross from the Silicon Valley Health Trust for translation of additional materials.
+Thanks to Ottilla Cross from the Silicon Valley Health Trust for the translation of additional materials.

 We translated the What do School Gardens Look Like PowerPoint presentation of the Creating and Sustaining Your School Garden PowerPoint presentation for a workshop we did for Mexican and Central American community organizers.
 View and download it here.

-A Garden of Words/Un jardín de palabras is a bilingual gardening dictionary for schools and after-school gardening programs, produced by University of California Master Gardeners of Santa Barbara County and University of California Agriculture and Natural Resources.
+A Garden of Words/Un jardín de Palabras is a bilingual gardening dictionary for schools and after-school gardening programs, produced by the University of California Master Gardeners of Santa Barbara County and the University of California Agriculture and Natural Resources.
 30 color-coded pages provide translations of tools, measurements, conversions, phrases, and fruits and vegetable names.
 Download at http://anrcatalog.ucdavis.edu/pdf/8423.pdf

-Nutrition Education Materials and Posters from USDA Team Nutrition includes these and others:
+Nutrition Education Materials and Posters from USDA Team Nutrition include these and others:

 - Dig In! en Casa is a Spanish language version of Dig In! at Home, the parent booklet that accompanies the Dig In! curriculum for 5th and 6th grades.